Is this water safe to drink? Probably not, but it will be if you're carrying a water purifier on your backpacking trip.

 They can’t remove dissolved chemicals, odors or bad tastes from the water.
 To remove these you’ll need a filter that uses an absorbent medium like charcoal, also sometimes referred to as activated carbon.

-A filter that uses activated carbon will absorb chemicals like pesticides, herbicides and other Volatile Organic Chemicals (VOC), heavy metals, bad tastes and odors that would otherwise pass through a standard filter.
+This will absorb chemicals like pesticides, herbicides and other Volatile Organic Chemicals (VOC), heavy metals, bad tastes and odors that would otherwise pass through a standard filter.

 Is There a Difference Between Filtered & Purified Water?